-Garda DOC wines: Part 2 of Garda Wines Stories 2025 The well-named Garda Wine Stories 2025 event is part of an engaging communication programme devised by Consorzio Garda DOC.
+Garda DOC wines: Part 2 of Garda Wine Stories 2025 The well-named Garda Wine Stories 2025 event is part of an engaging communication programme devised by Consorzio Garda DOC.
 To keep things manageable, the article is in two parts.
 Part 1 dives into Lake Garda itself.
 It then explains what Garda DOC is, and offers some examples of how the …

 It’s time to make Creme de Cassis